 Assessors are interested only in fairly assessing property in their assessing unit.
 If your assessment is correct and your tax bill still seems too high, the assessor cannot change that.
 Complaints to the assessor must be about how property is assessed.

 Taxpayers unhappy with growing property tax bills should not be concerned only with assessments.
-They should also examine the scope of budgets and expenditures of the taxing jurisdictions (counties, cities, towns, villages, school districts, etc.) and address those issues in appropriate and available public forums.
+They should also examine the scope of budgets and expenditures of the taxing jurisdictions (counties, cities, towns, villages, school districts, and so on.) and address those issues in appropriate and available public forums.